yuanzhaokang/SingDoc/md/README.md

   > * npm install
   > * npm run build

-  Save your markdown file in 'md'.
+  Save your markdown file in 'md' and images in 'md/images'.
 Then run:
   > * npm run gen

   to generate catalogue.